 Here are some of the different factors you need to consider when determining how to sell stock photos.

 What Are the Different Kinds of Licensing?

-Stock photos aren’t typically sold in the traditional sense.
+Stock photos aren't typically sold in the traditional sense.
 As intellectual property, they are generally licensed to customers for particular, limited uses.
 But the photographer keeps the copyrights to themselves.
-This allows photographers to reuse the stock images and make multiple sales of the same image, generating recurring income over time.
+Keeping the copyright allows photographers to reuse the stock images and make multiple sales of the same image, generating recurring income over time.

 While there might be some exceptions, this is how it usually works.
 Generally speaking, the more exclusive the terms of the license, the more money you can charge the customer.